Abhilashak0027/ATM-Simulation-System-/README.md

 ## 📄 Sample Output

 Want to see how the project works before running it?
-Check out the sample output PDF below in the repo:
+Check out the sample output PDF below :

 👉 https://github.com/Abhilashak0027/ATM-Simulation-System-/blob/main/output.pdf